nmarwah7/ArtisticAlly/README.md

 - **Backend**: MySQL, MS Azure SQL databases for managing user data, connections, and job listings efficiently.

 ## Watch the Demo:
-Check out the demo video to see how the platform works in action:
+Check out the demo video to see how the platform works in action🎨🎤:
 [ArtisticAlly Demo Video](https://youtu.be/foNw_v3Fx60?si=CrzhveQ-uDxieRcW)

 ---

-Feel free to stay tuned for updates and explore the full potential of **ArtisticAlly** once the platform is live! 🎨🎤
+Created as part of NUS Orbital Programme